Battery Pack for Marine Hybrid And Full Electric Propulsion Market

 - Cruise Ships

-- 1,001 RPM – 2,500 RPM
+- Above 2,500 RPM

-- Up to 1 MW
+- Up To 1 MW

-- Above 3.5 MW.
+- Above 3.5 MW

 - Hybrid Propulsion

-- Full Electric Propulsion.
+- Full Electric Propulsion

-- Global Battery Pack for Marine Hybrid & Full Electric Propulsion Market, By Geography, 2021 - 2031 (USD Million)
+- Battery Pack for Marine Hybrid & Full Electric Propulsion Market, By Geography, 2021 - 2031 (USD Million)

 - North America